-We believe that our competitive strengths include our customer and supplier relationships, our diverse product mix, the barriers to entry to our most profitable lines of business-including our modern technologies and certifications at our production facilities-our experienced management, and the strategic location of our Midwest production facilities.
-See "-Competitive Strengths."
+We believe that our competitive strengths include our customer and supplier relationships, our diverse product mix, the barriers to entry to our most profitable lines of business-including our certifications at our production facilities-our experienced management, and the strategic location of our Midwest production facilities.
+See "- Competitive Strengths."